adamkiss/aoc15-swift/README.md

-# aoc15
+# Advent of code 2015 in Swift

-A description of this package.
+Learning Swift for fun and profit.